Anon9559/sign_language/README.md

  - [ ] Refactor ftps as decorator
  - [ ] Get Haar classifier working
  - [ ] Reevaluate CNN architecture
+ - [ ] Arj to enable CUDA/GPU on PC and retrain model using 128x128 image size